ULSOM MCAT policy:

 ULSOM MCAT Averages:

-The MCAT will change to a new format in 2015.
-The changes include an emphasis on the social and behavioral sciences, scientific inquiry and reasoning skills, and introductory biochemistry.
-To learn more about the new exam, go to the MCAT 2015 web site.
+The MCAT will change in format in 2015.
+The changes include an added emphasis on the social and behavioral sciences, scientific inquiry and reasoning skills, and introductory biochemistry.
+To learn more about the new exam, go to web site.

-All applicants must take the Medical College Admissions Test (MCAT), with the exception of the University of Louisville School of Dentistry students applying for the Advanced Education Program in Oral and Maxiolliofacial Surgery.
-The Dental Admissions Test (DAT) will be considered in lieu of the MCAT for these applicants.
+All applicants must take the Medical College Admissions Test (MCAT), with the exception of the University of Louisville School of Dentistry students applying for the Advanced Education Program in Oral and Maxillofacial Surgery.
+The Dental Admissions Test (DAT) will be considered in lieu of the MCAT for these applicants